openstack-charmers/zosci-config/README.md

 There are some possible improvements over the current example presented here, including potentially creating a new OpenStack tenant for each functional test.
-Because we control the test environment via ansible, it would be possible to create a tenant in the setup steges of a functional test, and remove that tenant's resources and the tenant itself in a cleanup stage.
+Because we control the test environment via ansible, it would be possible to create a tenant in the setup stages of a functional test, and remove that tenant's resources and the tenant itself in a cleanup stage.